Six impossible things before breakfast revisited

 4.Look in the mirror and ignore my self-critic- Possible.

-5.Resist having two gorgeous coconut protein balls made by my friend- Possible.– I had three.
-Only messin.
+5.Resist having two gorgeous coconut protein balls made by my friend- Possible. – I had three.

 6.Have my prayers answered that a very dear friend facing breast cancer treatment has received news that it has not spread- Possible